NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 On 09.02.24 update I added the option add images for items, that would be shown when calling the single item catalog info ("catalog item_name").
 These images are loaded by URL - so they can be anything.
 I don't encourage however nor do I care if you use licensed images, since i have no way of checking that.
 But I definitely don't take any warranty as to what happens if you do use licensed images.
 Stay safe !

-### - json usage
-(for the assessment of json problems see previous versions of this file).
-Bot will soon be upgraded to use SQLite instead of json.
-More infos to come.